RayHightower/rayhightower.github.com/source/_posts/2012-12-03-ruby-on-raspberry-pi.markdown

 * apt-get needed an update before I could install git.
 * The Pi will do absolutely nothing without a properly configured SD card.
 You know how a PC will partially boot (to CMOS) even without a hard drive?
 Not so with the Pi.
 * The micro-USB power port requires 700mA or more of current.
 Most micro-USB power adapters don't deliver this month.
 I happened to have one on hand from another device.
+* A 4GB SD card is far too small if you want to do something useful with the Pi.
+My first Rails installation failed due to size limitations because I was using a 4GB card.
+Go with 8GB or larger.
+* I'm not 100% sure, but I think that a faster SD card will make a difference especially during the compilation of the Ruby interpreter.
+This is only a guess at this point.
+I don't yet know where the bottlenecks are.

+Overall, the gotchas were minor.

 #### For Screenshots, Try Scrot
 To take screenshots of the Raspberry Pi desktop, I used Scrot (SCReenshOT).
 Here's how to install Scrot: